 When an event is triggered, Principle animates between the current artboard and the event's destination artboard.

-If two layers on different artboards have the same name, Principle will treat the layers as if they are the same, and will automatically animate between them.
-If there is not a layer with the same name on both the source and destination artboard, the layer will simply disappear or appear with no animation.
+If two layers on different artboards have the same name, Principle will automatically animate between them during a transition.
+If there is not a layer with the same name on both the source and destination artboard, the layer will disappear or appear with no animation.